-The DC Montessori Teacher Residency, currently in its pilot year, serves three public Montessori schools in Washington, DC.
+The DC Montessori Teacher Residency, currently in its second year, serves two public Montessori schools in Washington, DC.

 The foundational premise of the Montessori Teacher Residency is that providing a fully implemented Montessori program